 Metal As Bock! #PDXNOW

 Bock is metal!
 But Doppelbock is Metal As Bock!
 You know … like Motörhead!
-This clean, dark brew is soul-crushingly good.
+This clean, dark brew was soul-crushingly good.
 It will lead you into and through the darkness.
 You shall meet, greet and defeat your maker.
 You will kiss the goat!
 Welcome to the dark side.
 You shall never return.
 Prost!

 Rauch You Like a Hurricane #PDXNOW Smoked Dopplebock

-Rauch You Like a Hurricane is Fat Head’s take on the traditional German-style dopplebock with a twist.
+Rauch You Like a Hurricane was Fat Head’s take on the traditional German-style dopplebock with a twist.
 Aromas of rich German malts and a hint of smoke are followed by flavors of smoke, toffee and caramel.

 Occidental Brewing Co. + Hopworks Urban Brewery

 #PDXNOW Sticke Alt